asokVA20/resume/README.md

 # Resume Website & CV Generator

-A professional resume website and CV generator using modern web technologies and JasperReports for enterprise-grade PDF generation.
+A professional resume website and CV generator using modern web technologies and HTML-to-PDF conversion for clean, readable CV generation.

 ## 🎯 **Features**